Sachinsn19/EduBridge/Assignment/Readme.md

-These folders contains  my works done during the Python session of PG diploma in Data Analytics course.
+This folder contains  my works done during the session of PG diploma in Data Analytics course.